 Some genetic conditions are very well researched, providing a lot of scientific knowledge.
 If an associated genetic variant is found in the user’s genome, the result shows a banner emphasizing its importance (e.g. pathogenic variants):

 This tool can be helpful for consumers who want to explore their DNA genome sequencing results.
 It can also be useful for medical researchers or students learning about genetic conditions, diseases, and genomic health reports.

 Review of Genetic Genie Methylation Panel

 The guide explains the meaning of the methylation panel and the meaning of each gene and variation.
-All of the DNA genome analysis information relates to a user’s health.
+All of the genome analysis information relates to a user’s health.